MicrosoftDocs/azure-stack-docs/azure-stack/asdk/asdk-register.md

 ---
 title: Register the ASDK with Azure | Microsoft Docs
-description: Describes how to register Azure Stack with Azure to enable marketplace syndication and usage reporting.
+description: Learn how to register Azure Stack with Azure to enable marketplace syndication and usage reporting.
 services: azure-stack
 documentationcenter: ''
 author: justinha